Quranism: Abbasid period

 Despite the trend towards Hadiths, the questioning of their authority continued during the Abbasid period and existed during the time of ash-Shafiʿī, when a group known as Ahl al-Kalam argued that the prophetic example of Muhammad "is found in following the Qur'an alone", rather than Hadith.
 The majority of Hadiths, according to them, was mere guesswork, conjecture, and bid'a, while the Book of God was complete and perfect, and did not require the Hadith to supplement or complement it.
 There were prominent scholars who rejected traditional Hadiths like Dirar ibn Amr.
 He wrote a book titled The Contradiction Within Hadith.
-However, the tide had changed from the earlier centuries to such an extent that Dirar was beaten up and had to remain in hiding until his death.
+However, the tide had changed from the earlier centuries to such an extent that Dirar was assaulted and had to remain in hiding until his death.
 Like Dirar ibn Amr, the scholar ʾAbū Bakr al-Aṣamm also had little use for Hadiths.

 Under the Abbasid caliph al-Maʾmūn, the adherents of Kalam were favoured and the supporters of Hadiths were dealt harshly.
 Al-Maʾmūn was inclined towards rational inquiry in religious matters, supported the proponents of Kalam and persecuted the adherents of Hadiths.
 His two immediate successors, al-Muʿtaṣim and al-Wāthiq, followed his policies.
 Unlike his three predecessors, al-Mutawakkil was not inclined to rational inquiry in religious matters, and strove to bolster the Hadiths as a necessary source of the Sunnah.

-For the Mu'tazilite scholar Ibrahim al-Nazzam, the so-called single-source and multiple-source reports of hadiths, such as the multitudinous narratives, could not be trusted.
-Al-Nazzam bolstered his refutation of the thitherto long-held esteem of the accounts of Abu Hurayra and other contemporaries of Muhammad (especially among Sunni circles) within the larger claim that such reports circulated and thrived mainly to support and legitimize the polemical causes of various theological sects and jurists and that no single transmitter, be he contemporaneous with Muhammad or not, could by himself be held above suspicion of altering the content of any single report.
-Al-Nazzam's skepticism involved far more than excluding the possible verification of a report narrated by Abu Hurayra, whether it is traced back to a single source (wahid) or many (mutawatir).
-He also questioned reports of widespread acceptance, which proved pivotal to classical Mu'tazilite criteria devised for verifying the single report, thus earning a special mention for the depth and extent of his skepticism.
-The Egyptian historian and writer Ahmad Amin summarized his jurisprudential beliefs by stating: He used to not believe in Ijma [i.e. judicial consensus], and he used to believe little in Qiyas, and he used to believe little in the authenticity of Hadith reports, and he almost used to believe in nothing other than the Quran and logic.